 Celebrity Paradox: Jason is a kung fu movie fan, but apparently does not recognise Jet Li and Jackie Chan's characters as eerily similar in appearance to the actors.

-Averted somewhat as the movies Jason watches all appear to be Bruce Lee/Cohen Brothers movies (of which this film is an homage).
+Averted somewhat as the movies Jason watches all appear to be Bruce Lee / Shaw Brothers movies (of which this film is an homage).
 It's possible that Jason hasn't seen any of their movies, or they don't exist in this setting.